Inside a For-Profit College Conversion: Lucrative Ties, Troubling Actions

 HLC explained the current status of the two Art Institutes schools as follows: “During candidacy status, an institution is not accredited but holds a recognized status with HLC indicating the institution meets the standards for candidacy.
 The institution remains eligible to become accredited again….”
 Under a section entitled, “What This Means for Students,” HLC writes, “Students taking classes or graduating during the candidacy period should know that their courses or degrees are not accredited by HLC and may not be accepted in transfer to other colleges and universities or recognized by prospective employers….
 HLC requires that the Institutes provide proper advisement and accommodations to students in light of this action, which may include, if necessary, assisting students with financial accommodations or transfer arrangements if requested.”
 HLC further ordered DCEH to submit quarterly financial reports and to receive two campus visits from the accreditor over 18 months.
 HLC concluded, “If at the time of the visits, the Institutes demonstrate compliance with HLC standards, accreditation will be reinstated by the HLC Board.”

-The candidacy status kept these Art Institute schools eligible to receive federal student aid.
+The candidacy status, some believe, kept these Art Institute schools eligible to receive federal student aid.
 Nevertheless, the HLC notice made clear that the schools are presently “not accredited” and that they are required to explain that fact to students.

 Remarkably, then, the Art Institutes web page addressing accreditation says as to both the Illinois and Colorado campuses that each school “is in transition during a change of ownership.
 We remain accredited as a candidate school seeking accreditation under new ownership and our new non-profit status” (emphasis added).